Tame cuspidal representations in non-defining characteristics: Abstract

 \section{Abstract}

-Let $k$ be a non-archimedean local field of residual characteristic $p \neq 2$.
-Let $G$ be a (connected) reductive group that splits over a tamely ramified field extension of $k$.
-We revisit Yu's construction of smooth complex representations of $G(k)$ from a slightly different perspective and provide a proof that the resulting representations are supercuspidal.

-Moreover, we show that an analogous construction yields smooth, irreducible, cuspidal representations over an arbitrary algebraically closed field $R$ of characteristic different from $p$ and that this construction provides all smooth, irreducible, cuspidal $R$-representations if $p$ does not divide the order of the Weyl group of $G$.
+Let $F$ be a non-archimedean local field of residual characteristic $p \neq 2$.
+Let $G$ be a (connected) reductive group that splits over a tamely ramified field extension of $F$.
+We show that a construction analogous to Yu's construction of complex supercuspidal representations yields smooth, irreducible, cuspidal representations over an arbitrary algebraically closed field $R$ of characteristic different from $p$.
+Moreover, we prove that this construction provides all smooth, irreducible, cuspidal $R$-representations if $p$ does not divide the order of the Weyl group of $G$.

 { }